Bismuth pentoxide

 Bismuth pentoxide is a chemical compound composed of bismuth and oxygen, with the chemical formula Bi_{2}O_{5}.
 It is a dark red powder decomposing above 100 °C. It is not known as a pure substance, but is usually mixed with water, bismuth tetroxide or bismuth trioxide.

+An uncharacterized chocolate-brown or orange powder is produced by boiling salts of bismuthate(V) (e.g. NaBiO_{3}) in nitric acid.
+The color of the resulting product is dependent on the specific bismuthate used, and it is possibly a mix of residual bismuthate, bismuth pentoxide, and bismuth tetroxide.